 - GDPR-compliant cookie notifications;

 - Cookies notice bar linking to detailed information on the cookies usage;

 - Customers’ control over cookies consents;

 - Cookies classification into essential and optional categories;

 - Dedicated grid with cookies details in the Magento backend;

-- Convenient customer consents management;
+- Convenient management of customer consents;

 - Store view-based cookies configuration.

 As a store owner, you can create different groups and assign cookies to them.
 You can set a category as essential or optional and specify its description.
 It is possible to create any number of cookies categories and organize them according to your sales strategy.
-For example, after collecting cookies consents, you can use customers data for Google and Facebook remarketing, Google Analytics, A/B testing, and other goals.
+For example, after collecting cookies consents, you can use customer data for Google and Facebook remarketing, Google Analytics, A/B testing, and other goals.

-As for backend management of cookies, you can view and manage them on a dedicated grid.
-The grid displays each cookie name and connection to a specific category.
+As for the backend management of cookies, you can view and manage them on a dedicated grid.
+The grid displays each cookie’s name and connection to a specific category.
 Here, you can also add descriptions of the cookies that will be available for your website visitors on the frontend.
 As for managing customers’ cookies policy consents, they are gathered in the Cookie Consents grid that displays details on each consent as well as essential customer data.
 Consent logging allows admins to track all actions related to the cookies policy and get more control over customers’ activity on a web store.